Printer & Ink Technology for Fine Art Giclée Printing

 5 Colour-Managed Workflow

-Files print through calibrated ICC profiles matched to each paper.
-For colour-critical work, we recommend a thumbnail proof or proof-strip before running the full sheet.
+For colour-critical work, we recommend a thumbnail proof or proof-strip so you can confirm the final look before running an edition.

 6 Related Topics